 In this project we will explore how to program the W7500x Cortex M0 MCU on the SURF5 board to create a Smart Clock capable of hadling real time events.
 The design is very flexible as code can be adapted easily.
 Along the road we will explore how to achive real time response for different tasks running concurrently on the board by using a hardware RTOS framework.

 The SURF5 board is an inexpensive board from Wiznet with a Cortex M0 MCU that has a hardware TCP/IP stack.
 The Wiki page is very comprehensize to get you started with this board.
 In this guide we will not cover the basics about setting the software tools needed for working with W7500x MCU as it is very clearly explained here.
 Nonetheeless, in this section we will cover a couple of points that might be important to review.
+For this project I have used the Surf5 board repository as a starting point.
+The repository allow you to create projects in Keil or Visual Studio Code, we will use the later and the main reason for that is the flexibility of setting a debugger which is not possible in Keil project.
+Another reason is propietary licensing and code size restriction.
+You can go to Surf5 wiki and setup the envirement for Visual Studio as explained here.
+Once you have compiled the repository examples without any problem you should be ready to start adding the bits for the Smart Clock.

 The Smart Clock specific hardware requires a few things we will discuss in next section, in order to work with Surf5 efficiently you will benefit for setting a debugger probe.
 Any SWD capable proble should work but I have use Segger J-link EDU (and PLUS) adapters.
 You need to connect 5 signals from the 20 pin adapter to the Surf5 board.